 Step 2: Add salmon oil and egg yolk

-Using a push-pin, pierce the salmon capsules and squeeze the oil onto the raw meat and organs, and add the egg yolk.
+Using a push-pin, pierce the salmon capsules and squeeze the fish oil onto the raw meat and organs, and add the egg yolk.

 Alternatively, melt the salmon oil capsules in hot (not boiling) water and add the water/melted salmon oil to the raw food mix.